When people told you that, motherhood, is probably the most difficult thing that you would ever do, they were, for a change, not exaggerating, at all.

 Another theory is, God wanted women to have a taste of their own pill.

 Remember, how men, young and old, bond on the topic, about their respective women, leaving them guessing about, their “actual” conversations and how it doesn’t mean anything close to what they thought it meant?
-How their respective wives or girlfriends, always play this guessing game, where they get upset or worse still start crying, and men are scared, because they have no freaking clue as to what could be the reason?
+How their respective wives or girlfriends, always play this guessing game, where they get upset or worse still start crying, and men are scared because they have no freaking clue as to what could be the reason?

-My theory is, God just wanted women to feel, how it really feels when the other human being, in this case your tiny little baby, chooses to not tell you what he really wants, while crying and howling and expecting you to quickly figure things out, in this pressure test of sorts.
+My theory is, God just wanted women to feel, how it really feels when the other human being, in this case, your tiny little baby, chooses to not tell you what he really wants, while crying and howling and expecting you to quickly figure things out, in this pressure test of sorts.

 Bad heir days are like daily soaps coming to an end.
 If you haven’t seen one that finally ended, you won’t believe that, its possible.
-Similarly, your parents, your husband’s parents, will never believe that, this cute little munchkin is capable of troubling you so much.
+Similarly, your parents, your husband’s parents, will never believe that this cute little munchkin is capable of troubling you so much.
 Your in-laws anyway don’t believe a word you say, and parents have witnessed your teenage years and they know, you can make stuff up.

 Unfortunately, all the people you want to impress by your skills as a mother- random strangers on the road, neighbors you barely speak to, colleagues who think you do nothing major once you reach home from work, so and so forth are the people who will witness those embarrassing moments, while you try and get out of the situation with all the dignity you can manage.
-You can try of course, but its useless.
+You can try of course, but it’s useless.
 Whether you finally cry out of pure frustration or your baby does, there is no winning from there on, when your baby decides to lie on the floor, you really want to say ‘ I swear, he got it from his father, I am the calm one..’
 Sigh.

 I guess, all I am trying to say is, things can get annoying real fast, and its ok to say that out loud.
 Just because your child was acting out and you got frustrated, irritated, angry, upset doesn’t mean you are a bad mother.
-It only means, you are a mother who is trying to raise a child, the best to her knowledge.
+It only means you are a mother who is trying to raise a child, the best of her knowledge.
 I doubt if “good mothers”- mothers who never get angry, seldom lose their shit, rarely contemplate about hiding under the bed or in the bathroom, exist.
 We are all a little bit of insane, who knows, what ‘normal’ looks like anymore.
 This is our new normal.